 As specific as possible.
 Excruciatingly specific in fact.
 Any vague request, e.g. “Books: $200” or “Lab Materials: $500” or “Miscellaneous: $237” will either be rejected outright or greatly reduced.
 Not only should you be specific about how you will use the funds but you should also provide a rationale for each piece of equipment, materials and/or supplies.
-More information as well as sample budgets can be found here.
+Please consult our sample budgets for more information and examples.

 What are the chances my proposal will be funded in full?

 Budgets are evaluated on a case-by-case basis and in close conjunction with the overall proposal.
 Some proposals are funded in full, some only in part.
 Funding decisions are ultimately up to the discretion of the Selection Committee.
 It is therefore all the more important that you clearly explain the rationale behind and the necessity of every expense outlined in your budget.
 Budget requests that are deemed too vague or unnecessary will most certainly be reduced or go unfunded.